6640 words, short story, REPRINT

 Botterogator, you can turn off the damn stupid flashing lights.
 That’s all you’re getting out of me.
 I’m going for a walk; it’s snowing.

-First published in Life on Mars, edited by Jonathan Strahan, 2011.
+Originally published in Life on Mars, edited by Jonathan Strahan, 2011.

 John Barnes has thirty-one commercially published and two self-published novels, some of them to his credit, along with hundreds of magazine articles, short stories, blog posts, and encyclopedia articles.
 Most of his life he has written professionally, and for much of it he has been some kind of teacher, and in between he has held a large number of odd jobs involving math, show business, politics, and marketing, which have more in common than you'd think.
 He is married and lives in Denver.